getodk/central-frontend/packages/odk-xpath/README.md

 ### XPath 1.0

 - Expressions with variable references are parsed incorrectly.
 There is also no API to provide variable values, even if variable references were supported.
-- ODK extensions are currently enabled by default, which introduces some differences in behavior around `dateTime` data types.
-It is possible to omit these extensions, restoring standard compliance for affected expressions.
-Documentation for this may be provided in the future as interest arises.

 ### ODK XForms